-- (b) The electricity subsidy will be increased to a dependent/after-hours rate specified in Schedule 2 where an employee satisfies the criteria in clause 39.4(c). - (c) The electricity subsidy for the dependent/after-hours rate is payable only where the employee: - (i) has recognised dependents, being an employee's spouse, or children under the age of 18, who: - A. reside with the employee; - B. are not eligible for assistance with electricity costs from any other source; and - C. are not in receipt of income exceeding the NTPS weekly minimum adult wage as determined by the employer; or - (ii) is a shiftworker, or regularly required to be available for after-hours duty such as call outs, the frequency of which are such that the employee is regularly required to seek rest during daylight hours. - 39.5 The electricity subsidy will be paid fortnightly in addition to salary and will count as salary for the purpose of taxation and superannuation. - (a) The electricity subsidy will not be paid during periods of leave without pay which do not count as service. - (b) The electricity subsidy will be paid to part-time employees on a pro rata basis. - (c) Only one (1) subsidy is payable per dwelling.
+- (b) the electricity subsidy will be increased to a dependent/after-hours rate specified in Schedule 2 where an employee satisfies the criteria in clause 36.4(c). - (c) the electricity subsidy for the dependent/after-hours rate is payable only where the employee: - (i) has recognised dependents, being an employee's spouse, or children under the age of 18, who: - A. reside with the employee; - B. are not eligible for assistance with electricity costs from any other source; and - C. are not in receipt of income exceeding the NTPS weekly minimum adult wage as determined by the Commissioner; or - (ii) is a shiftworker, or regularly required to be available for after-hours duty such as call outs, the frequency of which are such that the employee is regularly required to seek rest during daylight hours. - 36.5 The electricity subsidy will be paid fortnightly in addition to salary and will count as salary for the purpose of taxation and superannuation. - (a) The electricity subsidy will not be paid during periods of leave without pay which do not count as service. - (b) The electricity subsidy will be paid to part-time employees on a pro rata basis. - (c) Only one subsidy is payable per dwelling.

-40. Laundry Facilities
+37. Laundry Facilities

-- 40.1 Territory Generation will establish appropriate laundry facilities at its industrial sites to provide for the laundering of heavily soiled PPE. - 40.2 Employees using these facilities will do so in their own time.
+- 37.1 PWC will establish appropriate laundry facilities at its major industrial sites to provide for the laundering of heavily soiled PPC & E. - 37.2 Employees using these facilities will do so in their own time.

-41. Union Related Matters
+38. Union Related Matters

-- 41.1 Union Representation - (a) Territory Generation recognises the: - (i) contributory role of unions in helping to facilitate co-operative and harmonious workplace relations; and - (ii) legitimate right of unions to represent those employees who are members, or eligible to become members.

-An employee formally elected as a union delegate in Territory Generation shall be recognised as an accredited representative of the union.
+- 38.1 Union Representation - (a) PWC recognises the: - (i) contributory role of unions in helping to facilitate co-operative and harmonious workplace relations; and - (ii) legitimate right of unions to represent those employees who are members, or eligible to become members. - (b) An employee formally elected as a union delegate in PWC will be recognised as an accredited representative of the Union.
 Subject to operational requirements and prior notice, an accredited union delegate shall be allowed reasonable time during working hours to consult with members or employees who are eligible to become members on employment matters affecting employees.

-- (b) A union delegate will advise the CEO that they have been appointed as a union delegate. - (c) In addition, in recognition of the change management agenda within Territory Generation, and the communication and feedback role that accredited union delegates play in relation to this, subject to the prior approval of the CEO, an accredited union delegate will be allowed reasonable time during working hours to facilitate communications and meetings with union officials and/or members on agreement related matters, including quarterly accredited union delegate meetings.
+- (c) A union delegate will advise their relevant General Manager that they have been appointed as a union delegate. - (d) In addition, in recognition of the change management agenda currently in place within PWC, and the communication and feedback role that accredited union delegates play in relation to this, subject to the prior approval of the CEO, an accredited union delegate will be allowed reasonable time during working hours to facilitate communications and meetings with union officials and/or members on agreement related matters, including quarterly accredited union delegate meetings.

-41.2 Union Training Leave
+38.2 Union Training Leave